A's, Nevada leaders reach tentative ballpark agreement - KESQ

 “No commitment will be made until we have both evaluated the official proposal and received input from interested parties, including impacted community members,” Yeager said in a statement.

 The A’s have been looking for years for a home to replace Oakland Coliseum, where the team has played since arriving from Kansas City for the 1968 season.
-The team sought to build a stadium in Fremont and San Jose before settling on the Oakland waterfront,
+The team had sought to build a stadium in Fremont, San Jose and finally the Oakland waterfront — all ideas that never materialized.

 Las Vegas would be the fourth home for a franchise that started as the Philadelphia Athletics from 1901-54.
 It would become the smallest TV market in Major League Baseball and the smallest market to be home to three major professional sports franchises.
 The team and the city are hoping to draw from the nearly 40 million tourists who visit Las Vegas annually to help fill the stadium.